Diocese of Laghouat

 The Diocese of Laghouat (Dioecesis Laghuatensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church covering the sparsely populated Saharan inland of Algeria.

-It is immediately exempt to the Holy See and not part of any ecclesiastical province, and depends on the missionary Roman Congregation for the Evangelization of Peoples.
+It is immediately subject to the Holy See and not part of any ecclesiastical province, and depends on the missionary Dicastery for Evangelization.

 The bishops cathedra is found in the Pro-Cathedral of Ghardaïa in the episcopal see of Ghardaïa.
 The former cathedral is the now-deconsecrated church of Saint Hilarion, in the city of Laghouat.